MartinM993/VMSM/README.md

-# VMSM is a web application that should allow easy managing of vending machines.
+# VMSM - Blazor WebAssembly application

+The main purpose of this application is to allow managing staff that works with vending machines.
+That mean creating schedules (which worker on which day will visit proper vending machine), financial reports for incomes and defects abot vending machines etd

 # Used technologies:
   - .NET Core 3.1
   - .NET Core Identity
-  - Blazor
+  - Blazor WebAssembly
   - Radzen Blazor Components for UI

 # There are 4 types of roles:
+  - Super admin
+    - managing with users (workers), vending machines, addresses and vehicles
+  - Office worker
+    - managing with products, product prices, incomes and defects
+    - creating and managing schedules for field workers
-  - Super admin - adding new users (workers), generating reports
+    - generating reports about vending machines
-  - Office worker - is responsible for making schedules for Field workers and financials (incomes, generating reports, invoices etd)
+  - Field worker
+    - visits the vending machines
+    - adds the products in vending machines
+    - collect the income from
+  - Storage worker (responsible for the storage)
-  - Field worker - visits the vending machines, adds the products in it, collect the income from it etd
+    - imports the products in storage from suppliers
-  - Storage worker - is responsible for the storage, imports the products in storage from suppliers and export them to the field workers
+    - export the products from storage to the field workers

 # Start the app:
   - Download zip or clone the project